dannywillems/dannywillems.github.io/_posts/2023-11-01-a-recap-of-lookup-arguments.md

 A lookup argument is an argument to prove that the values of a commited polynomial $P(X) \in \mathbb{K}^{<n}[X]$ is contained in a table $t \in
-\mathbb{K}^N$.
-It is used to avoid computation that would be expensive to constrain.
+\mathbb{K}^N$, where $t$ is a precomputable table of values.
+It is used to avoid computations that would be expensive to constrain otherwise.